robertjk/intermediate-react/README.md

 There are multiple projects stored within that repo, all located in `projects/`:

-- `static-site-generator`: Small example of how static generation of sites work
+- `static-site-generator`: Basic example of static site generation
-- `server-side-renderer`: Small example of how server side rendering works
+- `server-side-renderer`: Basic example of server side rendering with React